Emurasoft/emurasoft.github.io/en/dlg/customize/search/index.md

 If this is checked, EmEditor will display a dialog box to prompt the user when an incremental search takes a long time to complete.

-## Return Focus to Editor after Searched check box
+## Return focus to the editor after searching check box

 If this is checked, the focus will be switched to the editor after searching using the Find Toolbar.